Newly Insured Salaried Persons

 - Am I eligible for insurance with TEKA?

-If you are a salaried person employed either in the private or public sector -with the exception of the salaried persons stated in the next paragraph- and you first started working in Greece on 1.1.2022 or later, then you are subject to TEKA for your auxiliary insurance.
+If you are a salaried person employed either in the private or public sector -with the exception of the salaried persons stated in the next paragraph- and you first started working in Greece on 1.1.2022 or later, or if you were born on or after 1.1.2004, then you are subject to TEKA for your auxiliary insurance.
 If you started working on or before 31.12.2021, then you are subject to e-EFKA’s auxiliary insurance.

 Private sector a) persons who are compulsorily insured with Occupational Insurance Funds (TEA-EAPAE, TEAYFE, TEAYET and ETEAPEP) and b) persons insured with EODEAEP and the Bank of Greece are excluded from the above.
 From the public sector, uniformed personnel of the Armed Forces and the Coast Guard are excluded.